lorforlinux/docs.beagleboard.io/boards/beaglev/fire/02-quick-start.rst

 .. todo:: add image & information about box content.

-.. tip:: For board files, 3D model, and more, you can checkout `BeagleV-Ahead repository on OpenBeagle <https://openbeagle.org/beaglev-fire/beaglev-fire>`_.
+.. tip:: For board files, 3D model, and more, you can checkout `BeagleV-Fire repository on OpenBeagle <https://openbeagle.org/beaglev-fire/beaglev-fire>`_.

 Unboxing
 *********